About Western Cape Provincial Treasury

 - Within 17 to 35 years old

-- Minimum average of 60% for the previous year of study at high school or university
+- A minimum average of 60% for the previous year of study at high school or university

 - Minimum rating of 70% in at least two of the following subjects at high school: Economics, Mathematics and Accounting